EhetshamNehal/LLM_QA/README.md

-# Question and Answer using Langchain and FAISS Vector store
+# Question and Answer using Langchain, LLM and FAISS Vector store